 Fears Of Censorship

 The future looks promising for many of these platforms with an ever-growing demand for ‘erotic’ content in India and their foray into making shows and films in regional languages as well.
-For The Cinema Dosti, the company is actively looking into App Store Optimisation (ASO) and releasing its mobile application on the iOS App Store.
+For The Cinema Dosti, the company is actively looking into App Store Optimisation (ASO) and plans for releasing its mobile application on the iOS App Store.
 However, fears of censorship always loom on the horizon.

 A Reuters report in October last year said that the government was deliberating on a potential censorship law for OTT platforms.
 If passed, it would amount to a virtual ban on platforms producing ‘erotic’ content, where every episode’s premise and most of the dialogues and visuals are bawdy in nature, and hence, most likely to be censored in entirety.